 The foods that will help you the most to manage your diabetes are the ones that will have little or no effect on your blood glucose.
 These are the foods that are mostly or entirely protein and fat.
 Carbohydrates, particularly starch and sugar, have a much greater effect.
-Fiber is also carbohydrate, but it actually has a small effect on your blood glucose.
+Fiber is also a carbohydrate, but it only has a small effect on your blood glucose.
 The term “net carbs” means carbs except for fiber.

 No red or white meat or fish has any carbohydrates, so none of them will raise your blood glucose level.
 Unless you are a vegetarian, these foods are probably important in your diet.
 Cold water fish have the most heart-friendly fat called omega 3.
 Wild Pacific salmon is the best of the best.
 You should avoid farmed salmon, which aren’t as nutritious because they don’t have as much omega 3.